edgebox-iot/ua-netinst-config/README.md

 Optional:
 Create a swap file with `dd if=/dev/zero of=/swap bs=1M count=512 && chmod 600 /swap && mkswap /swap` (example is 512MB) and enable it on boot by appending `/swap none swap sw 0 0` to `/etc/fstab`.

+## The edgebox setup script

+Included after installation in `~/home/system/` is a basg script with the name `edgebox.sh`.
+This script can be ran after installation to setup the necessary components for a proper functioning Edgebox.
+It can be run anywhere in a terminal as it is pre-included in the PATH.

+The recommendation is that after installation, you should run the setup script.
+The system is SSH accessible through `ssh system@edgebox`, using the password set on the `installer-config.txt` file.

+The available commands are:

+ - edgebox -s | --setup -> Setup script, configures GitHub SSH Key (if it exists), and downloads all repositories and starts all components.
+Project files are available at `~/home/system/components` >
+ - edgebox -u | --update -> Pulls all newest commits form every repository in the project.

+## GitHub Key Setup

+When running the setup scirpt, it will try to find a private ssh key in `~/home/system/.ssh/` called `github_key`.

+If it exists, it will automatically setup ssh to use this key when pulling repositories from GitHub, avoiding you having to insert credentials to clone / pull / push to repositories.

+To learn how to properly generate a GitHub SSH key for using here, please refer to [GitHub's documentation on how to generate a new SSH key](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+The step of "Adding your SSH key to the ssh-agent" is taken care by the setup command `edgebox -s`.
+So in steps, before copying the files to the SD card, do the following:

+ - $ ssh-keygen -t ed25519 -C "your_email@example.com"
+ - Press Enter 2 Times
+ - mv github_* ~/[THIS REPO PATH]/files/root/home/system/.ssh/
+ - Create the file ssh.list in ~/[THIS REPO PATH]/files/
+ - Insert in the ssh.list file, the following 2 lines:

+        system:system 755 /home/system/.ssh/github_key
+        system:system 755 /home/system/.ssh/github_key.pub
+ - Make sure you've added the public key in your GitHub settings.
+[Check here how to do it](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

+For easing development, the setup script also sets up [credential caching in Git for GitHub](https://docs.github.com/en/free-pro-team@latest/github/using-git/caching-your-github-credentials-in-git), which in the case of not using an SSH key setup, allows to insert your GitHub credentials only once on the command `edgebox -s`, for it to be able to download all the repositories necessary.

 ## Logging